24311a04eg-lgtm/aws-3-tier/README.md

 ---

-# License
+## License

-This project was created for educational and learning purposes based on the AWS sample workshop.
+MIT License — feel free to use and build on this project.